-Keating led the Broncos to 24+ victories for the second time in three years in 2012-13.
-Collecting a 26-12 record, the Broncos won the College Basketball Invitational post-season tournament after winning the CollegeInsider.com Tournament in 2011.
-The Broncos final RPI was No. 68 and record-wise, they claimed the biggest turnaround in Division I basketball this year.
+Keating led the Broncos to 24-plus victories for the second time in three years in 2012-13.
+Collecting a 26-12 record, the Broncos won the College Basketball Invitational postseason tournament after winning the CollegeInsider.com Tournament in 2011.
+The Broncos final RPI was No. 68 and record-wise, they claimed the biggest turnaround in Division I basketball that year.
 The 26 wins were just one shy of the school record set by the 1968-69 team who collected 27 wins.

-He has a 114-121 record in his seven years as a head coach at Santa Clara.
+Keating has a 128-139 record in his seven years as a head coach at Santa Clara.
 He is the third-winningest coach in the last 12 years in the WCC behind Gonzaga’s Mark Few and Saint Mary’s Randy Bennett.

-In his fourth year at the Bronco helm, Keating enjoyed one of Santa Clara’s most successful season in 2010-11, leading it to 24 wins – the second most in school history – and the CollegeInsider.com Post-Season Tournament Championship.
+In his fourth year at the Bronco helm, Keating enjoyed one of Santa Clara’s most successful seasons, leading the team in 2010-11 to 24 wins – the second most in school history – and the CollegeInsider.com Post-Season Tournament Championship.
 Foster was named to the All-WCC First Team and an NABC All-District honoree; Evan Roquemore was named to the Freshman All-WCC Team and Troy Payne was named the WCC Defensive Player of the Year.